-Not that long ago, many schools used chalkboards as a means for students to learn.
-Now, tablets and other devices being used as learning tools are commonplace.
-Although this seems like it’s beneficial to the learning environment, it’s really doing more harm than good.
+Not that long ago, most schools used chalkboards as a means for students to learn.
+Now, it’s common to see them using tablets and other devices as learning tools.
+Although this seems beneficial to the learning environment, it may do more harm than good.
+Have a look.

 Table of Contents

 The use of electronic devices in schools as educational tools can become a source of distraction for the students.
 They can access so many apps and games that it takes away from their learning time.
 It’s hard enough already to regulate how much time a child spends online.

 This is a huge problem.
 Some experts are even calling for a complete smartphone ban in schools.

 Besides that, EMF sources like WiFi emit radio frequency radiation to connect with the devices and the network source.
 And years of research have revealed that prolonged exposure to these kinds of EMFs can cause one to develop many health problems ranging from minor sleep disorders to chronic diseases like cancer.

 Good!
 Learn the one small change you should make right now.

 Learn more in my “EMF Health Effects” post collection.